LeonDWong/notes/performance.md

 ## Other metric

-There are more metric for us to measure our web's performance by using `performance.timing` or `performance.mark` and `performance.measure` to show detail of every phase until content in page is all downlowaded.
+There are more metrics for us to measure our web's performance by using `performance.timing` or `performance.mark` and `performance.measure` to show detail of every phase until content in page is all downlowaded.

 ### Phase